shirosaidev/saisoku/README.md

 <img align="left" width="226" height="200" src="docs/saisoku.png?raw=true" hspace="5" vspace="5" alt="saisoku">

 Saisoku is a Python (2.7, 3.6 tested) package that helps you build complex pipelines of batch file/directory transfer/sync jobs.
 It supports threaded transferring of files locally, over network mounts, or HTTP.
-With Saisoku you can also transfer files to and from AWS S3 buckets and sync directories using Rclone.
+With Saisoku you can also transfer files to and from AWS S3 buckets and sync directories using Rclone and keep directories in sync "real-time" with Watchdog.

 Saisoku includes a Transfer Server and Client which support copying over TCP sockets.